Your privacy is important to Truckstop.

 - The right to request that we export your personal data that we hold to another company or organization, where technically feasible;

-- Where we process your personal data based on our legitimate interests, you may also have the right to object to the processing of your personal data.
-Unless we have compelling legitimate grounds or where it is needed for legal reasons, we will cease processing your personal data when you object;
+- Where we process your personal data based on our legitimate interests, you may also have the right to object to the processing of your personal data, where required by applicable law in your jurisdiction.
+Where it applies, we will cease processing unless we have compelling legitimate grounds or are required to continue by law;

 - The right to appeal any decision by us relating to these rights.